Obamacare controversy hits close to home for Capitol Hill staff

 At a closed-door meeting of Republicans this week, House Oversight and Government Reform Committee Chairman Darrell Issa expressed reservations about putting House employees into an exchange when he is fighting against pushing any Americans into the exchanges, a House Republican aide said.

-An Issa aide confirmed late on Thursday that Issa would keep his staff out of the exchange.

-Reporting By Caren Bohan and Susan Cornwell; Editing by Karey Van Hall, Ross Colvin and Grant McCool
+But asked if Issa would keep his staff out of the exchange, an Issa aide indicated he is still reviewing the matter.
+(Reporting By Caren Bohan and Susan Cornwell; Editing by Karey Van Hall, Ross Colvin and Grant McCool)